Why I Eat Plants

 The Starch Solution

 After about two years of eating according to George’s guidelines, I started to recognize my body giving signals of preferring the plant-based recipes in my plan over the animal-based ones.
 I started researching the topic, and came across a movement and community of people that identified as “vegan” and called themselves “vegans”.
 Curious, I started to try out eating according to what they described as a “vegetarian” style, and I found it more in tune with my body’s demands.
-My wife also felt likewise, and in fact recognized her body’s signals sooner than I did, and that helped quicken my transition also.
-(I do not identify with any movement; my choices are my own regardless of whether they might be shared by other people, in that they were self-reasoned and self-chosen, and not merely followed.
-As such, I do not call myself a “vegan” even though my eating style might have similarities with that of those who identify as “vegans”.)
+My wife also felt likewise, and in fact, recognized her body’s signals even before I did, and that helped quicken my transition also.

 The final straw of information that caused me to decide on a plant-based diet came with John McDougal‘s book “The Starch Solution: Eat the Foods You Love, Regain Your Health, and Lose the Weight for Good!”, which was recommended to me by one of the “vegans”.
 Upon researching the book’s references, its claims seemed to check out.
 The book was useful for correcting popular misconceptions about the alleged nutritional qualities of animal products, for outlining a simple yet effective solution for weight loss and for the prevention and even curing of certain diseases, for revealing the callousness and profiteering of a small portion of his medical community and the nutritional ignorance of the larger one, and for adding another piece to the puzzle of healthy eating: the importance of starchy foods.